Empyreal96/easy-build-xbox/BVT/README.md

 ![Menu](https://github.com/Empyreal96/easy-build-xbox/raw/main/BVTmenu.png)

 BVTMonitor is a tool to simulate a BVT XBOX, to allow building and deploying a compiled Kernel and other files.
-This tool is aimed at people why are making code edits and want an almost automated process for deploying the files to the BVT.
+This tool is aimed at people who are making code edits and want an almost automated process for deploying the files to the BVT.

 I Will be adding features as time goes on, the first is adding a bit more functionality, and allowing xemu's IP to be exposed to the Build VM for debugging, better deployments and to be able to use more internal source tools